Apps help the visually impaired find venues, people nearby

-TORONTO, April 28 For the visually impaired, navigating through neighborhoods can be a struggle, but apps aim to shed light on places, people, and obstacles that lie in their paths.
+TORONTO For the visually impaired, navigating through neighbourhoods can be a struggle, but apps aim to shed light on places, people, and obstacles that lie in their paths.

 There are 285 million visually impaired people worldwide, about 39 million of whom are blind, according to the World Health Organization.